USS Iowa (BB-61): Korean War (1951–1952)

-On 25 May Iowa, following her sister ship Missouris example, arrived in the waters off Chongjin, a North Korean industrial center approximately 48 nmi from the Russian border.
+On 25 May Iowa, following her sister ship Missouris example, arrived in the waters off Chongjin, a North Korean industrial center about 48 nmi from the Russian border.
 Upon arrival, Iowa proceeded to shell the industrial and rail transportation centers in Chongjin, after which she moved south to aid the US X Corps.
 En route to US positions, Iowa again bombarded Sŏngjin, destroying several railroad tunnels and bridges in the area.
 On 28 May, Iowa rejoined the main body of the US fleet supporting the X Corps, heavily shelling several islands in Wonsan Harbor.